MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 For example, calling `allowRestart` would trigger an immediate restart if either of the three scenarios mentioned in the [`disallowRestart` docs](#codepushdisallowrestart) occurred after `disallowRestart` was called.
 However, calling `allowRestart` wouldn't trigger a restart if the following points are true:

-1. No CodePush updates were installed since the last time `disallowRestart` was called, and therefore, there isn't any need to restart anyways.
+1. No CodePush updates were installed since the last time `disallowRestart` was called, and so, there isn't any need to restart anyways.

-2. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESTART`, and therefore, doesn't require a programmatic restart.
+2. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESTART`, so a programmatic restart isn't required.

-3. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESUME` and the app hasn't been put into the background yet, and therefore, there isn't a need to programmatically restart yet.
+3. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESUME` and the app hasn't been put into the background yet, so there's no need to programmatically restart yet.

 4. No calls to `restartApp` were made since the last time `disallowRestart` was called.